-The Office's financial statements for the year 2021-2022 are audited by the firm KPMG.
-They form part of the Public Accounts.
+The Office's financial statements for the year 2022-2023 will be audited by an independent accounting firm.
+As of March 31, 2023, the Office was preparing to run a competitive process to retain a firm given that the last contract had expired.
+The financial statements form part of the Public Accounts.
 The financial statements are posted on the Office's website once their audit is completed.